semaphoreci/docs/docs/examples/pushing-docker-images-to-aws-elastic-container-registry-ecr.md

 ---
-description: This guide shows you how to use Semaphore 2.0 to push Docker Images to AWS Elastic Container Registry (ECR).
-Pushing images to your AWS ECR is straightforward.
+Description: This guide shows you how to use Semaphore 2.0 to push Docker Images to AWS Elastic Container Registry (ECR).
 ---

-# Pushing Docker Images to AWS Elastic Container Registry (ECR)
+# Pushing Docker images to AWS Elastic Container Registry (ECR)

-Pushing images to your AWS ECR is straight forward.
-Your workflow simply needs to call the appropriate `aws` command to login to the Docker registry.
-Then `docker push` works as expected.
+Pushing images to your AWS ECR is straightforward.
+Your workflow simply needs to call the appropriate `aws` command to login to the Docker registry, after which `docker push` works as expected.
 First, create a secret to configure AWS access key environment variables.

-## Creating the Secret
+## Creating the secret

 ``` bash
 sem create secret AWS \